Mariamhossam77/SQL-Covid-19-Project/README.md

 ```

-### 3.Answer Business Questions ❔❔
+### 4.Answer Business Questions ❔❔

 The following SQL queries were developed to answer specific business questions:

-1. **Total Cases VS Total Deaths
---1.show the Likelihood of dying if you contract covid in your country**:
+1. **Total Cases VS Total Deaths-show the Likelihood of dying if you contract covid in your country**:
 ```sql
 select location,date,total_cases,
 total_deaths,